Barracudas de Montpellier: History

+The Barracudas started in 1985, as one of three baseball teams in Montpellier.
+Two of these teams merged in 1988 to form the current incarnation of the Barracudas.
+In 1991, the team gained entry to the French Division 1 Baseball Championship, the top level baseball league in France.

+The team quickly settled into the new league under the guidance of Greg Hamilton, who served as head coach and general manager of the team from 1993 to 1998.
+Hamilton led the team to three consecutive league titles from 1993 to 1995, and a third-place finish in the European Champions Cup in 1994.
+In recognition of Hamilton's contributions to the team, they named their stadium after him in 2012.

-Under Canadian coach Greg Hamilton, the team won three consecutive French leagues titles from 1993–1995.
-In 1994, the then 22-year old fellow Canadian pitcher Jeff Zimmerman would spend a season with the Barracudas.
-Five years later, in 1999, the righthander was selected for the American League All-Star team as 26-year-old rookie for the Texas Rangers.
-In his '99 season, Zimmerman went 9-3 with a 2.36 ERA for the AL West champs.
-In his career, the reliever would post a 17–12 record with a 3.27 ERA in 228.2 innings in the majors.
-Following the departure of Greg Hamilton after the 1997 season, the club had nine different managers from 1998-2008.
+These years would also see the first cross-over star for the Barracudas.
+Canadian pitcher Jeff Zimmerman played with the Barracudas for the 1994.
+Five years later, in 1999, the righthander was selected for the American League All-Star team as rookie for the Texas Rangers.
+He would play three seasons in the MLB with the Rangers.

+Following the departure of Greg Hamilton, the club had nine different managers from 1998 to 2008.
 In 2009, Jean Michel Mayeur took over the helm and for three seasons was player/coach before becoming the full-time manager in 2012.
+Mayeur would remain manager through the 2022 season.
 In early 2010, local product Anthony Cros would become at the time, just the third French player to sign with a pro club in North America.
 The power-hitting righty spent 2010 with the Quebec Capitales before returning to the Barracudas the following season.
 Cros' number 55 is one of five numbers retired by the club to this date.
 In 2011 and 2015, the Barracudas lost to the Rouen Huskies in the French Series.
-The club has finished in the top 4 in the 11 team French Division 1 in every year but one since Mayeur became manager.
 In 2018, Montpellier pitcher Yoan Antonac, who came up through the Montpellier youth teams and academy, was the first player from the club to be signed by an MLB franchise.
-The tall righty is currently in the Philadelphia Phillies minor league system.
+Antonac spent parts of three seasons in the Phillies system before returning to Montpellier in 2022.

 In 2019, the club finished in third place in France with a 23–9 record, thanks in large part to Venezuelan ace Kevin Canelon, who finished 11–1 in 110.2 IP, with 125 K and a 0.49 ERA.
-The annual Challenge de France was held in Montpellier in 2019, where Senart edged Rouen in a thrilling final by the score of 7-5.
+The annual Challenge de France was held in Montpellier in 2019, where Senart edged Rouen in a thrilling final by the score of 7–5.
 Following the end of the 2019 season, the club said goodbye to former AAA Venezuelan shortstop Larry Infante.
 Infante, in his two seasons with Montpellier, batted .389 (63-for-162) with 27 runs scored, 1 HR, and 31 RBI in 44 games played.